UCL-ARC/mkdocs-dsh-docs/docs/7-Terms_and_Conditions.md

 ## Your Data

-Machines in the DSH HPC environment have some data storage capability, but it should not be treated as the sole repository for your data.
+Machines in the DSH HPC Services environment have some data storage capability, but it should not be treated as the sole repository for your data.
 We do not actively back up user data.
 Outages and data-loss events will be handled on a best-effort basis within normal UCL working hours.

 ### Transferring Data Ownership